 Taking place over all three days of the show, the DSEI Japan conference will consider the key issues faced by the countries of the Indo-Pacific region as they work to promote stabilization and cooperation between nations.

 With a record-breaking increase in the Japanese defence budget to $46 billion, Japan’s engagement with external partners is set to increase dramatically.
-The renovation of their military forces, bringing them in line with regional capabilities, necessitates greater communication with international trade.
+The renovation of their military forces, bringing them in line with regional capabilities, necessitates greater integration with international trade.
 It also poses significant challenges around achieving operational capability in key areas, and ensuring interoperability with existing platforms.

 The conference will also consider how developments in established technologies are forging new ways of employing capabilities with the more traditional disciplines of missile defence and maritime strategy.
 This includes an assessment of modular design and deployment of capability, the balance of investment in new/replacement programmes, the fit-for-purpose status and resiliency of existing platforms, and the advantages and constraints around the employment of autonomous systems.
-Manned and unmanned systems will play a growing role for the foreseeable future, and the development of AI and drone capabilities is an important focus area.
-The attendant challenges include command and control of unmanned systems, verification and integration, and networked operation of UUV/AUVs.

 These challenges are not unique to the Indo-Pacific, and the development of deeper alliances with Southeast Asia and Europe is vital for enabling cost-effective and efficient solutions.
 There is much to be gained from technological exchange, but challenges remain on how to effectively do business with Japanese companies on a global stage.